Download and install uLisp

 The download is a single text file.
 To compile it in the Arduino IDE either save it as a text file and rename it to a .cpp file, or copy and paste the text into a new empty project file.
 You can download the latest Arduino IDE from arduino.cc.

 Select the correct Board option for your platform on the Tools menu, select the USB port from the Port menu, and upload uLisp.
-You should then be able to select Serial Monitor from the Tools menu, and interact with uLisp as described in Using uLisp.
+You should then be able to select Serial Monitor from the Tools menu, and interact with uLisp.

-The following pages give specific installation instructions for particular platforms:
+The following pages give specific advice for installing uLisp on these platforms:

 BBC Micro:bit and Calliope Mini